Korus

 Booking and Practical Details

 Reservations: Easy booking difficulty; a week to ten days ahead is typically sufficient, though autumn weekends warrant earlier action.
 Budget: €€€, expect a meaningful spend but not the full outlay of a starred room.
 Address: 73 Rue Amelot, 75011 Paris, accessible from Oberkampf (lines 5, 9) or Bréguet-Sabin (line 5).
-Dress: Not confirmed in available data; smart-casual is a reasonable assumption for a Michelin Plate venue at this price point.
-Phone and website: Not listed in current data, check Google or a booking platform directly.
+Dress: Smart-casual suits the Michelin Plate setting and price point.
+Phone and website: Check Google or a booking platform directly.

 Context: Paris Modern Cuisine at This Level

-If you are building a Paris itinerary around food, Korus fits usefully alongside other Plate-level and accessible modern cuisine options rather than competing directly with the grand institutions.
+If you are building a Paris itinerary around food, Korus fits usefully alongside other Plate-level and accessible modern cuisine options instead of competing directly with the grand institutions.
 For broader Paris dining context, see our full Paris restaurants guide.
 Those planning a full trip can also reference our full Paris hotels guide, our full Paris bars guide, and our full Paris experiences guide.

 The Bottom Line

-Book Korus if you want a credible, Michelin-acknowledged modern kitchen in a neighbourhood that keeps things honest, at a price that does not require a special occasion to justify.
-If you have been before, time your return to a different season, that is where the value of repeat visits accumulates.
+Book Korus for a credible, Michelin-acknowledged modern kitchen in a neighbourhood that keeps things honest, at a price that does not require a special occasion to justify.
+If you have been before, time your return to a different season; that is where the value of repeat visits accumulates.

 Does Korus handle dietary restrictions?